Runnin' Utes Basketball Camps

 Director of Player Development and Camps

-Phil Cullen returns to his alma mater as the Director of Player Development and Camps following a three-year stint as an assistant coach at Grand Canyon University.
+Phil Cullen is entering his second season on the Utah staff after returning to his alma mater as the Director of Player Development and Camps.
+This followed a three-year stint as an assistant coach at Grand Canyon University.

 Cullen played for Utah from 1998-2002 and helped the Utes to a 90-35 record during that span, including a 28-5 mark in his freshman year.
 One of the Mountain West Conference's top 3-point shooters during his career, Cullen can still be found in the Utah record books ranked sixth in career 3-pointers made (153) and 3-pointers attempted (396).